 #1 Run Promotions

-An oft overlooked reason to use Google Shopping ads is the ability to run promotions.
-Consumers expect promotions, exclusive offers and discounts over the holiday season.
+An often overlooked reason to use Google Shopping ads is the ability to run promotions.
+Consumers expect promotions, exclusive offers and discounts not only for special events, but for their loyalty as well.
 It stands to reason, then, that during this time of year, they’re on the lookout for price drops.
 Indeed, consumers are more sensitive to sales now than at perhaps any other time of year.

 Take full advantage of this expectation.